 On the other hand, controlling August with Google Home is more straightforward and doesn’t require a specific trigger phrase.
 However, you can’t unlock your door using Google Home.

-Aside from the devices mentioned above, August has also rolled out a new service called August Access.
-This program connects August users with several home service providers, such as renovation contractors, cleaners, package couriers, pet sitters, dog walkers, and laundry cleaners.
+Aside from the devices mentioned above, August also has a service called August Access.
+This program connects August users with several home service providers such as renovation contractors, cleaners, package couriers, pet sitters, dog walkers, and laundry cleaners.
 In theory, you can schedule any of these service providers right from the August Home app.
 The service provider will be given limited access to your August Smart Lock so they can perform the services even if you aren’t home.
 Of course, you can also do this without August Access, but the program adds several security features.

 First, August Access will provide the person they send to your home with a unique and identifiable virtual key.
 If anything goes amiss, August can easily track the virtual key back to the person.
 Second, they will help you track the job progress.
 You will receive real-time alerts on your phone when service providers enter and exit your home.
 If you have a Doorbell Cam, photos are also taken as they enter or leave.

-August Access currently has twelve partners including Sears Home Services, Postmates, Pro.com, Doorman, Envoy, and Fetch!
-Pet Care.
+August Access currently has several partners including Sears Home Services, Pro.com, and Wag!.

-You can learn more about all of the products on August.com.
+You can learn more about all of the products and services on August.com.

 Read Previous Updates